westfieldlabs/westfield_code_guidelines/accessibility-guidelines/index.md

 ## JavaScript

-Progressive enhancement
+TODO: Progressive enhancement

 Some components require JavaScript, ensure you can still access the content after JS has been turned off.

 * Provide keyboard event handlers in addition to mouse event handlers when possible.

 ### Tab index

-You should never set custom tab index's.
+TODO: You should never set custom tab index's.
 JS tab index -1/0

 ## CSS

 ### Helper Classes

+TODO: More about helpers, and specify these are specific examples to aurora.

 There are a few helper classes you can use throughout to help make your site accessible.

 * `.u-hide` hides elements from both screen readers and the document flow.
 * `.u-hide-visually` hides elements only visually but are still available to screen readers.

+***

+## Testing

+TODO: Testing tips

 ***